NicholasStambaugh/news-search/README.md

-# Simplified broad News Searches using NewsAPI.org
+# Simplified News Searches using NewsAPI.org

 # Things I'd Like To Add